White-and-Red Sparks

 Bialo-Czerwone Iskry ("White-and-Red Sparks") was an aerobatic demonstration team of the Polish Air Forces.
-Originally formed in 1969 at the 60 Training Wing in Radom under the name Rombik, the team flew four TS-11 Iskras.
+It was originally formed in 1969 at the 60 Training Wing in Radom under the name Rombik.
+The team flew four TS-11 Iskras.
 The team grew to nine pilots between 1993 and 1998 and was rebased to the 1 Air Training Centre in Dęblin.
 The team was the last user of the TS-11 Iskra, and flew their final display in August 2021 before disbanding.